 Research by Slauterbeck (2002) found a significantly greater number of ACL injuries occurred on days 1 and 2 of the menstrual cycle.

 A systematic review by Belanger (2013) of 13 clinical trials investigating the effect of the menstrual cycle on ACL laxity found that there is evidence to support the hypothesis that the ACL changes throughout the menstrual cycle, with it becoming laxer during the pre-ovulatory (luteal) phase.
 Overall, these reviews found statistically significant differences for variation in ACL laxity and injury throughout the menstrual cycle, especially during the pre-ovulatory phase.
 Female athletes may need to take precautions in order to reduce the likelihood of ACL injury.

 Impact on Resting Heart Rate

-The following graph is an example of individual's resting heart rate, periods and ovulations over a period of nine months:
+The following graph is an example of an individual's resting heart rate, periods and ovulation over a period of nine months: